Skip to content

 Test Type Test

 Observation: The results show that XFS consistently and significantly outperformed ext4 in write-intensive operations.
-In critical ingestion and EOD tasks, write throughput on XFS was on average 3 times higher.
-This advantage peaked in specific operations, such as applying the p# attribute, where XFS was a remarkable 6.6x faster than ext4.
+In critical ingestion and EOD tasks, write throughput on XFS was on average 2.6% times higher.
+This advantage peaked in specific operations, such as applying the p# attribute and persisting a medium length integer vector, where XFS was a remarkable 7x and 8x faster than ext4.

-The performance of the less critical write operations are below.
+The performance of the less critical write operations is below.

 Test Type Test